 The issue is, we can’t really do this without blocking Windows Update functionality altogether.
-Windows Update delivers security updates to patch potential security holes or liabilities in Windows, so it’s not a great idea to block it if we’re being honest.
+Windows Update delivers security updates to patch potential security holes or liabilities on Windows, so it’s not a great idea to block it if we’re being honest.

 If you feel like living on the wild side like the lovable rogue you are, here are a few ways to learn how to block Windows 11 updates:

-The easiest way to block Windows 11 update is to simply delay Windows Updates until you’re ready to go ahead with it.
-Go to Settings > Update And Security > Pause Updates For 7 Days.
-Just don’t forget to keep doing it.
+The easiest way to block Windows 11 update is to simply delay Windows Updates until you’re ready to proceed.

 Hit the Windows Key + R on your keyboard to bring up the Run window and type ‘services.msc’ to open up the services Window.

 Finally, set the ‘DWORD (32-bit)’ value to 1.
 This should block Windows 11 update moving forward.

 Once again, open the Run windows with the Windows key + R and type ‘gpedit.msc’ to load the Group Policy Editor.
 From here, you’ll need to know which version of Windows you have.

 From here, double-click ‘Select The Target Feature Update Version’ under the ‘Setting’ header.
 You’ll need to set this policy to ‘Enabled’ and type ‘21H1’ into the corresponding field.

 Don’t worry, this is super simple.
 Just go back over your chosen method and reserve the steps, which will set everything back to normal.
 Keep an eye out on our Windows Hub for more helpful tips.